Eliab.com ~ Over 50 free puppet scripts, original stories, songs, poems and chants. Check out Eliab's Blog!

 Yet now he faces fear and death.,

-A crippled child, a fallen line,
+A crippled child, from a fallen line,

 His shattered past, no hope to find.